LordNecoh/Graph-DB/README.md

 The hardest task is the one about finding the Bacon Number.

 In "Relazione Laboratorio Individuale" you can find the description of the project and the complexity analysis, everything in Italian.

+This project obtained maxium score ( 4/4 ).